 Stanley-Wallace Law has helped numerous clients relocate with their children, despite objections by the other parent and have helped obtain favorable results for clients whose ex’s have moved, sometimes even with notice.

 Our experience in this area of law is unequalled.
 Let us help you if you are considering moving.
-Call or click here to schedule your free consult with our licensed staff.
+Call us today to schedule your consultation with our licensed staff.

 You have love for a child that is not your biological child.
 The child may be a step-child, a niece or nephew, or a grandchild.
 For some reason or another, this child has become your child – just not in a legal sense.
 We believe that those who choose to care for a child that is not their own give that child one of the greatest gifts – love and time.